Changelog

 Bug fixes and minor improvements

-• By default, nnd_knn and nnd_knn_query use the same progress bar as the brute force and random neighbor functions.
-Bring back the old per-iteration logging that also showed the current distance sum of the knn with the progress = "dist" option.
+nnd_knnandnnd_knn_queryuse the same progress bar as the brute force and random neighbor functions.
+Bring back the old per-iteration logging that also showed the current distance sum of the knn with theprogress = "dist"option. - For

-• Initialization of the nearest neighbor descent data structures are also multi-threaded if n_threads > 0.
+random_knnandrandom_knn_query, whenorder_by_distance = TRUEandn_threads > 0, the final sorting of the knn graph will be multi-threaded. - Initialization of the nearest neighbor descent data structures are also multi-threaded if

 rnndescent 0.0.3 (15 November 2019)